Welcome to Bath Abbey

 Message from our Rector

 “Come unto me, all you who are weary and are heavy laden” said Jesus to the crowds who gathered around him, “and I will give you rest”.
-It is a great delight to be able to welcome you to the Abbey, so that all may draw near to the Lord in the stillness of this holy place.
+It is a great delight to be able to welcome you to the Abbey, so that all may draw near to the Lord in this holy place.
 I join the whole Bath Abbey family in praying for God’s love and renewing strength to greet you afresh, and to fill your hearts with peace as you draw near to Him”

 The Revd Canon Guy Bridgewater